brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 ![app_show](/images/copilot-app-show.png)

 Reviewing the output, we see the environments and services deployed under the application.
-In a production scenario, we would want to deploy a production environment that is completely isolated from test.
+In a real world scenario, we would want to deploy a production environment that is completely isolated from test.
 Ideally that would be in another account as well.
 With this view, we see what accounts and regions our application is deployed to.

 ## Interacting with the environment